 Demand profile:

 STR vs long-term: Kamala has a healthy short-term rental market but the same Hotel Act exposure as the rest of Phuket — see Short-term rental in Thailand — Hotel Act 2004 reality and Phuket enforcement.
-MontAzure-branded inventory operating through the InterContinental hotel-licensed structure is on safer regulatory ground than standalone-condo Airbnb listings.
+Units run through a hotel-licensed operator structure are on safer regulatory ground than standalone-condo Airbnb listings — relevant if you buy into the hotel-branded part of the area.

 For yield mechanics in detail: Rental yields in Phuket — what investors actually earn.